 Directions: Rhinebeck is easily accessible from New York City by trains out of New York Penn Station or Grand Central Station.
 From Penn Station, Amtrak will take you to Rhinecliff, a small town outside of Rhinebeck.
 Metro-North will take you to Poughkeepsie, and Rhinebeck is less than a 20-minute cab ride from there.

-If one of your resolutions is to get fit in 2019, this is a good place to start, with a festive bike ride through NYC ending with a dance party at the Museum of Reclaimed Urban Space.
-Bring the bells, booze, and whistles, forget the dressy get-up and say “cheers!” with the grassroots environmental organization, Time’s Up.
+If one of your resolutions is to get fit in 2020, this is a good place to start, with a festive bike ride through NYC ending with a dance party.
+Bring the bells, booze (for after the ride), and whistles, forget the dressy get-up and say “cheers!” with the grassroots environmental organization, Time’s Up.

 7. New Year’s Eve Fireworks Cruise | Classic Harbor Line | NYC